2019 Vault Rankings

 Kellogg is a widely known brand name for cereal and convenience foods that has a reputation as a top employer, especially in regards to work/life balance.

-This Special K is a cereal winner.
 From the company's home base in Battle Creek, Michigan, Kellogg Company battles with rival General Mills for the #1 spot in the US cereal market.
 Kellogg, founded in 1906, boasts many familiar cereal brands, including Kellogg's Corn Flakes, Frosted Flakes, Froot Loops, Special K, and Rice Krispies.
-While the company works to fill the world's cereal bowls, it actually makes more money these days from its snacks and convenience brands such as Kashi, Pringles, Keebler, Cheez-It, and Famous Amos (snacks) and Eggo waffles and Nutri-Grain and Bear Naked cereal bars (convenience).
-Its products are sold worldwide.
+While the company works to fill the world's cereal bowls, it actually makes more money these days from its snacks and convenience brands such as Kashi, Pringles, and Cheez-It, Eggo waffles, and Nutri-Grain and Bear Naked cereal bars.
+The company divested some of its cookie brands in 2019 including Famous Amos and Keebler Though its products are sold worldwide, the company generates around 60% of its revenue domestically.

-The company's manufacturing facilities in the US include four cereal plants and warehouses in Battle Creek, Michigan; Lancaster, Pennsylvania; Memphis, Tennessee; and Omaha, Nebraska.
-Its other facilities are mostly in Georgia, Kentucky, Michigan, and Ohio.
+The company's manufacturing facilities in the US include four cereal plants and warehouses in Battle Creek, Michigan; Lancaster, Pennsylvania; Memphis, Tennessee; and Omaha, Nebraska and other facilities in California, Georgia, Kansas, Kentucky, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, and Tennessee.

 Outside the US, Kellogg has additional manufacturing locations (some with warehousing facilities) in about 20 countries in Europe, Asia, Africa, and South America.
-The company has joint ventures in China, Nigeria, and Turkey.
+The company has joint ventures in China, Nigeria, and Ghana.

 Sales and Marketing

-Kellogg's top five customers generate some 35% of Kellogg's total sales and over 45% of US sales.
+Kellogg's top five customers, including Wal-Mart, generate a third of Kellogg's total sales and almost half of US sales.

 Kellogg is working at cutting costs and expanding revenue as consumers are turning away from its old reliable cereal lines as awareness of the health risks of sugar increases.